alchangyan/tradeling-tech-task/README.md

 ### ___Environment configuration___:

+added storybook
-I've used `App` component as a generic wrapper instead of creating separate layout component just because I have only two simlar pages in general.
+configured storybook for showing testing results added lint-staged and husky in combination with prettier I've used `App` component as a generic wrapper instead of creating separate layout component just because I have only two simlar pages in general.